boan-anbo/paper-timer-public/index.md

 # Usages

+Some typical scenario where using Paper Timer makes a difference:

 1. __literature review__
     - where you need to go through many readings quickly and multiple times: the first time you filter out relevant ones by scanning them, and the second time you read the important items more thoroughly etc..